Aditya-Khadye/Assembly-Full-Pass-SIC-XE-C-Assembler/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details (if you choose to add one).
+See the [LICENSE](LICENSE) file for details.